 We are a group of citizen activists of diverse social and political affiliations who are united in our belief in the importance of rights for nature.

-- Kitty Brigham - bio Kitty Brigham has lived in Colorado since 1976.
-She began championing environmental protection and conservation in the early 80′s as natural resources chair for the Jefferson County League of Women Voters.
-She is a retired nonprofit administrator and active nonprofit volunteer.
-Kitty lives in a brand new net zero 100% fossil-free solar PV home that was designed by CU architecture and engineering students.
-She also “walks”, bikes and busses “the talk” by leaving her 13 year old Subaru parked 90% time.
-Her special concern is to speak to the safeguarding of wildlife and protection of ecosystems and biodiversity.
+- Kitty Brigham – President bio Kitty has lived in Colorado since 1976.
+She began working for environmental protection and conservation in 1980 as natural resources chair for the Jefferson County League of Women Voters.
+She is 95% vegan.
+She is a past nonprofit administrator and current nonprofit volunteer.
+Kitty lives in a new net-zero 100% fossil-free solar PV home that was designed by CU architecture and engineering students.
+She also “walks” bikes and buses “the talk” by leaving her 18 year old Subaru in its garage nearly all the time.
+Her special concern is the safeguarding of wildlife and biodiversity and ecosystems.

-Steve Jones is author of The Last Prairie, a Sandhills Journal, and co-author of The Shortgrass Prairie, the Peterson Field Guide to the North American Prairie, Colorado Nature Almanac, Wild Boulder County, and Butterflies of the Colorado Front Range.
+- Steve Jones – bio Steve is author of The Last Prairie, a Sandhills Journal, and co-author of The Shortgrass Prairie, the Peterson Field Guide to the North American Prairie, Colorado Nature Almanac, Wild Boulder County, and Butterflies of the Colorado Front Range.
 Steve organized the first comprehensive small owl and wintering raptor surveys in Boulder County and helped plan and carry out the Colorado Breeding Bird Atlas.
 His consulting work includes more than two-dozen breeding bird and resource inventories for city, county, and state open space programs.
-He has led field trips and taught nature classes for 32 years, and he taught in the Boulder Valley Public Schools for 33 years.
-He currently serves as president of Boulder County Audubon Society.
+He has led field trips and taught nature classes for 36 years, and he taught in the Boulder Valley Public Schools for 33 years.

 - Howard Witkin